MihirSharmaOfficial/JTP_Mihir/Readme.md

 ## Instructions to run the project:
  Use the following commands to run the project, once it has been cloned.
+ Note: To run the below commands in windows, don't write 'sudo' at the beginning of the command.
 ```
 sudo docker build -t debian .
 ```